ygdes/TinyScanChain5L/docs/info.md

 * SC_DOUT is the serial data output

-* SC_GET is a control signal that transfer external data, in parallel, into the scan chain (if the cell allows it)
+* SC_GET is a control signal that transfers external data, in parallel, into the scan chain (if the cell allows it)

 * SC_SET is a control signal that transfers the scan chain's value into the auxiliary latch for longer-term storage.